ColinFay/rgeoapi/README.md

 # rgeoapi
-This package is designed to get information from the french geo api with R — https://api.beta.gouv.fr/api/geoapi.html
+This package is designed to request informations from the french GéoAPI inside R — https://api.beta.gouv.fr/api/geoapi.html

 To install this package directly in R : devtools::install_github("ColinFay/rgeoapi")